SUSY Quantum Mechanics, (non)-Analyticity and $\ldots$ Phase Transitions: SUSY Quantum Mechanics, see e.g.

 The ground state energy

 is symmetric wrt $a \rar -a$ \footnote{We thank J C del Valle for the numerical calculation of $E_0(1)$ in the Lagrange Mesh method, see \cite{dV:2024}.}.

-Thus, the ground state energy $E_0$ is continuous but the discontinuity in the first derivative of $E_0$ occurs at $a=0$, see Fig. \ref{figF} below, it resembles the 2nd order type phase transition at $a=0$.
-Similar behavior appears for the energies of the excited states.
+Thus, the ground state energy $E_0$ is continuous but the discontinuity in the first derivative of $E_0$ occurs at $a=0$, see Fig.\ref{figF} below, this resembles a 2nd order type phase transition at $a=0$.
+Similar behavior appear for the energies of the excited states.